 In the private sector, environmental scientists are valued members of environmental consulting firms like the Alliance Environmental Group, Inc.. in Warwick, whose services include environmental testing, remediation, and consultation services for commercial, industrial, municipal, and institutional customers.

 A career in environmental science can be both professionally and financially rewarding in Rhode Island.
-According to 2018 BLS statistics, environmental science and protection technicians earned an average, annual salary of $65,730 and geoscientists earned $88,130 during this time.
+According to , environmental science and protection technicians earned an average, annual salary of $83,070 and zoologists and wildlife biologists earned $75,190 during this time.

 Master's in Environmental Science in Rhode Island